Hedging with ALM First Financial Advisors

 - Less expensive: It can be more cost effective to manage the interest-rate risk on your own or with our help.
 Financial institutions utilizing Mandatory and Best-effort commitments with the agencies are overpaying to have them hedge the IRR and provide liquidity.
-By decoupling the liquidity source from the hedging, ALM First Financial Advisors can reduce the cost in two primary ways: calculating your specific pull through rate (calculated daily with real-time data, thereby hedging more efficiently), and achieving better securities execution with the Street as a $40B fixed income asset manager (as of March 31, 2021).
+By decoupling the liquidity source from the hedging, ALM First Financial Advisors can reduce the cost in two primary ways: calculating your specific pull through rate (calculated daily with real-time data, thereby hedging more efficiently), and achieving better securities execution as a $55 billion fixed income asset manager (as of March 31, 2021).

 - Increased income: Most institutions sell their loans at closing to avoid the associated duration/interest-rate risk.
 In our model, those loans are 100% hedged with TBA MBS at closing, allowing you to hold them on the balance sheet while the appraisal is still considered current (generally up to 120 days) to earn interest income without the risk of rates moving against you.
 By having the liquidity source separate from the interest-rate hedging, you also gain increased flexibility to sell to whomever offers the best daily price versus being tied by a forward commitment/rate lock.